L-J-P-G/L-J-P-G/README.md

 L-J-P-G/L-J-P-G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hi, I'm L-J-P-G and I'm interested in Javascript, bash and batch scripts.
+Hi, I'm L-J-P-G and I'm interested in IT things.
 I love the small details, with love L.